spinalcordtoolbox/spinalcordtoolbox/README.md

 If for some reasons installation with Docker does not work for you, you can always install and run SCT within a VM.
 We recommend you install the [neurodebian](http://neuro.debian.net/vm.html) VM, which contains useful neuroimaging software such as FSLeyes.

-Important: When importing the NeuroDebian ova file into VirtualBox, make sure to select the following options:
+Important: After importing the NeuroDebian ova file into VirtualBox, make sure to select the following options:
 - System
   - Base Memory: 2GB or more
 - Display